numpy/numpy/doc/neps/new-iterator-ufunc.rst

     inner loop should execute.

     This address may be cached before the iteration loop, calling ``iternext`` will not change it.
 The value itself may change during iteration, in particular if buffering is enabled.
+This function may be safely called without holding the Python GIL.

 Examples
 --------